 Sagmeister: Made You Look by Stefan Sagmeister, Peter Hall

 A brilliant book by a brilliant designer.
 It’s one of those top books that contain some tricks.
-You will read some hilarious stories, see beautiful work and read some of his quotes he’s known for.
+You will read some hilarious stories, see beautiful work and read some of his best graphic design quotes he’s known for.

 Stefan is anything else but boring, and his work shows that really well, that’s why he’s one of the most famous graphic designers out there.
 It may make you want to quit your job and start to work on “real design” projects.